lanis-mobile/SPHclient/README.md

 # SPHvertretungsplan

+!!! wirepusher and auto refresh not implemented jet.

 Simple script to fetch the representation plan data from the school portal hesse and send it to your WirePusher Android client.

 ## Installation